 This blog is replete with references to bats that can drill dingers deep.
+Often, we make best bats articles ranging the topic.
 So much so that we aren’t sure where someone would look specifically in our pages, for the best bat for hitting home runs.
-The following puts our collective bomb dropping discussions into one spot.
+You might find some success under our power hitters section in our best youth baseball bats page.
+The largest resource we have is our best baseball bats page which spans 2017, 2016 and 2015 bats.
+The following puts our collective bomb dropping discussions into one home run hitting spot.

 But, seriously, what is the fun in that?
 Let’s try and make this simple.

 What is the best bat for hitting homeruns in baseball?
 Easy: the 2016 Axe Avenge.

 How do we know this?
 What if we just threw out (1) the bat that is constructed to hit a bunch of dingers.
 And (2) we saw a 14 year old hit 14 home runs on 20 swings in a junior derby.
 Then (3) we jumped a thousand leagues in logic and (4) gave the reader what they wanted and gave them a link.
 We could do that.
 Instead of some wishy-washy diatribe on how results vary among hitters and how $400 home run bats can’t fix a $4 swing.
 We guess that’s one way.

 The other way would be to give a point and counterpoint argument as to why it is and, possibly, might not be the best bat for hitting home runs.

 (Our full review on the 2016 Axe Avenge)

 Making the Case: Axe Avenge as the Best Home Run Hitting Bat